7 Trends That Will Define The Future Of Hybrid Work Culture

 After a year of minimal change in self-assessed productivity, employees are feeling the toll.
 One out of five survey respondents reported that their employer doesn’t care about work-life balance, and 54% feel overworked.
 39% say they’re exhausted as well, with trillions of digital signals quantifying just how drained workers have become.

 The barrage of unstructured and mostly unscheduled communications can be overwhelming for some employees.
 Despite the increased pressure, 50% percent of the people respond to Team chats within five minutes or less, which is a response time that has not changed year-over-year.
-The intensity in our workday proves how much more we are expected to do during this time frame than before!
+The intensity in our workday proves how much more we are expect to do during this time frame than before!

 1. Gen Z is at risk and will need to be revived

-This generation is more likely to be single and early in their careers, making them feel the impacts of isolation, struggle with motivation at work, or lack the financial means for proper workplaces.
-Gen Z also reports difficulties feeling engaged or excited about work and not being able to get a word in during meetings.
+This generation is more likely to be single and early in their careers.
+Making them feel the impacts of isolation, struggle with motivation at work, or lack the financial means for proper workplaces.
+Gen Z also reports difficulties feeling engaged or excited about work.
+And not being able to get a word in during meetings.

 1. Shrinking networks are jeopardizing innovation